 Employment Insurance (EI)

-You should apply for Employment Insurance (EI) Maternity/Parental Benefits from Human Resources and Skills Development Canada as soon as you know the dates of your leave.
+You should apply for Employment Insurance (EI) Maternity/Parental Benefits from Employment and Social Development Canada (ESDC) as soon as you know the dates of your leave.

 A Record of Employment (ROE) is required for your EI application.
 Your Payroll Representative will send your ROE electronically to Service Canada following your last paycheque prior to the start date of your maternity, parental or adoption leave.
 You do not need to request a ROE from UBC.